Students Entering Grade 7: Required Summer Reading List

 After the death of the uncle who had been his guardian, fourteen-year-old Alex Rider is coerced to continue his uncle’s dangerous work for Britain’s intelligence agency, MI6.

 - "We Beat the Street: How a Friendship Pact Led to Success" by The Three Doctors: Drs.
-Sampson Davis, George Jenkins, and Rameck Hunt with Sharon Draper (on level)
+Sampson Davis, George Jenkins, and Rameck Hunt with Sharon Draper (available in eBook format)

 Growing up on the rough streets of Newark, New Jersey, Rameck, George and Sampson could easily have followed their childhood friends into drug dealing, gangs, and prison.
 But when a presentation at their school made the three boys aware of the opportunities available to them in the medical and dental professions, they made a pact among themselves that they would become doctors.
 It took a lot of determination—and a lot of support from one another—but despite all the hardships along the way, the three succeeded.
 Retold with the help of an award-winning author, this younger adaptation of the adult hit novel The Pact is a hard-hitting, powerful, and inspiration book that will speak to young readers everywhere.